syncthing/docs/users/config.rst

     Whether to apply bandwidth limits to devices in the same broadcast domain as the local device.

-databaseBlockCacheMiB
-    Override the automatically calculated database block cache size.
-Don't, unless you're very short on memory, in which case you want to set this to ``8``.

-pingTimeoutS
-    Ping-timeout in seconds.
-Don't change it unless you are having issues due to slow response time (slow connection/cpu) and large index exchanges.

-pingIdleTimeS
-    Ping interval in seconds.
-Don't change it unless you feel it's necessary.

 minHomeDiskFree
     The minimum required free space that should be available on the partition holding the configuration and index.
 Accepted units are ``%``, ``kB``,